 Kingston University, National Saturday Club - Co-Lead tutor for free art programme for 14-15 year olds.
 Leading workshops in clay, natural dye, drawing, painting and collaborative home-making installations.

 Two Temple Place Gallery - Running clay workshops for a range of community groups.
 Playing with tactility, asking where clay comes from and searching for inspiration from the gargoyles and green men around the historic building.

 Troy Town Art Pottery - Delivering ceramic workshops making delicate carved ceramic boxes, flower holders and cups.

 Painting Nature, with Nature, in Nature.
-Private workshop for 9 year olds using experimental foraged materials to paint
+Painting workshop for 9 year olds using experimental foraged materials to explore our surroundings.

 William Morris Society, Materials Cycles and Stories Online Workshop for the WMS Youth Programme.
 Exploring the materials we use everyday through experimental mark making and transforming drawings into sculptures to practice open ended making.